yctung/LibAcousticSensing/README.md

 # Remote Mode (Easy for New Users)
 In LibAS's **remote mode**, you don't need to know anything about real-time audio recording/playing on devices.
-What you need to do is download one of our prebuilt DevApp to your device and this app will automatically streams what ever signal needed for acoustic senisng controlled by a remote Matlab server.
+What you need to do is downloading one of our prebuilt DevApp to your device and this app will automatically stream whatever signal needed for acoustic sensing to a remote Matlab server.
+You can easily design your sensing alogrithm in Matlab and control the connected device to sense.

 ## Install